Crozzers/screen_brightness_control/README.md

 This library relies on the [Light repo](https://github.com/haikarainen/light) to function on Linux.
 If you have not already got that installed then you will need to follow [these steps](https://github.com/haikarainen/light#installation) to install it.

-If you are on Linux the setup script will automatically attempt to compile and install [Light](https://github.com/haikarainen/light), however this is often ineffective due to a lack of root permissions.
-If you wish for this not to happen simply tag `--install-options="--no-light"` on the end of your install command.

 ## Usage
 You can call this module from your command line or use it as a python library (see the documentation section below).
 ```